-When it comes to repaying debts in affordable monthly payments, most people will typically have two options - an IVA or a DMP.
+When it comes to repaying debts in affordable monthly payments, most people will typically have two options - an IVA or a Debt Management Plan (DMP).
 But, what is the difference between the two, and how might you decide which is the right path for you?
 For those seeking assistance in deciding, the team at NDH Financial are here to help.
 Let’s take a look at how.

 What Is the Difference Between an IVA and DMP?